-Parent's Guide to Supporting yourself and your child with autism taught by Maria Rodriguez, proud military wife, Educational Specialist, and boy mom of a 15 and 12 year old.
-Her youngest son was diagnosed with Autism when he was 5-years-old.
-Through this journey, she has learned that finding the right supports have been imperative for him and her family.
+ello my name is Maria Rodriguez.
+I am a proud military wife, Educational Specialist, and boy mom of a 15 and 12 year old.
+My youngest son was diagnosed with Autism when he was 5-years-old.
+Through this journey, I have learned that finding the right supports have been imperative for him and our family.

 When this journey began, I was a parent knocking on doors asking for someone to simply just listen, but instead I found professionals who pointed their fingers at me and accused me of being a "bad" parent.
 As parents, our children's behaviors are often seen as the product of unruly parenting.

 The reality was, at that time, I was a single mom because my husband was deployed to Iraq.
 Therefore, all I needed was one professional to actually see what I saw, listen to my concerns , and to have a non-judgmental perception of me.
 This process took 3 years.
 And, in these 3 years, we lost early intervention and I endured years of blaming myself.